-Aerial view taken from one of VMO-6's light observation aircraft, flown by 1stLt John D. Cotton, shows the power station, the pipes or "penstocks" that carried off the water, and the would be on the left flank, moving along the slope between Barrow and the road.
+Aerial view taken from one of VMO-6's light observation aircraft, flown by 1stLt John D. Cotton, shows the power station, the pipes or "penstocks" that carried off the water, and

-Photo by SSgt Ed Barnum, Department of Defense Photo (USMC) A130504 precarious nature of the road occupying a thin shelf cut into the precipitous slope.
+Photo by SSgt Ed Barnum, Department of Defense Photo (USMC) A130504 the precarious nature of the road occupying a thin shelf cut into the precipitous slope.